JCMexplains/writing-for-success-2023/textbook.md

 concisely and using visuals effectively.
 If possible, share your presentation with a partner and evaluate each other's work.

-2. Conduct an Internet search to find examples of strong and weak slideshow presentations.
+2. Conduct an internet search to find examples of strong and weak slideshow presentations.
 Determine the reasons why each presentation is or is not successful.
 Consider the following elements: